TOD-theses/old-paper-T-RACE/thesis.typ

 == Experiment
 <experiment>
 In this section, we discuss the results of applying the TOD candidate mining methodology on a randomly sampled sequence of 100 blocks, different to the block range we used for the development of the filters.
-Refer to chapter @cha:reproducibility for the experiment setup and the reproducible sampling.
+Refer to @cha:reproducibility for the experiment setup and the reproducible sampling.

 We mined the blocks from block 19830547 up to block 19830647, containing a total of 16799 transactions.